Camillo Tavernelli

-Camillo Tavernelli (born 10 July 1999) is an Italian football player who plays for club Arezzo.
+Camillo Tavernelli (born 10 July 1999) is an Italian professional footballer who plays as a forward for club Arezzo.

-Club career
+Career

-He was raised in the youth teams of Sansepolcro and started his senior career with the club in Serie D at the age of 16.
+Tavernelli was raised in the youth teams of Sansepolcro and started his senior career with the club in Serie D at the age of 16.
 He spent the next four seasons with the Serie C club Gubbio.

-On 12 August 2020, he signed with Serie B club Cittadella.
-He made his Serie B debut for Cittadella on 27 September 2020 in a game against Cremonese.
-He substituted Frank Tsadjout in the 65th minute.
-He made his first start on 20 October in a game against Pordenone and scored his first goal in a 2–0 home victory.
+On 12 August 2020, Tavernelli signed for Serie B club Cittadella.
+He made his Serie B debut for Cittadella on 27 September 2020, in a game against Cremonese.
+He came off the bench to replace Frank Tsadjout in the 65th minute.
+Tavernelli made his first start on 20 October, in a game against Pordenone and scored his first goal in a 2–0 home victory.

-On 31 August 2022, Tavernelli joined Novara on loan.
-On 20 January 2023, he moved on a new loan to Triestina, with an option to buy.
+On 31 August 2022, he joined Novara on loan.
+On 20 January 2023, Tavernelli moved on a new loan to Triestina, with an option to buy.

-On 5 September 2023, Tavernelli signed with Casertana.
+On 5 September 2023, he signed for Casertana.

 On 27 August 2024, Tavernelli moved to Arezzo on a two-season contract.